San Elijo State Beach Camping Guide: Best Sites, Tips & What to Know

 Conveniences in the Area

-Another convenience when beach camping at the San Elijo State Beach campground is the fact that there is a 7-11, a grocery store, some restaurants and a Starbucks just across the street.
-V.G.
-Donuts is also right across the street and is one of the most popular donut shops in San Diego.
+Another convenience when beach camping at the San Elijo State Beach campground is that it is located across the street from a 7-11, a grocery store, some restaurants, and a Starbucks in the Cardiff-by-the-Sea community.
+VG Donut is also right across the street and is one of the most popular donut shops in San Diego.

 Don’t feel like cooking even one of my easy camping meals?
-There are food options super close by–you can walk to pick up a meal or have it delivered.
+There are food options super close by–you can walk to pick up a meal or have it delivered, which makes it easy to spend less time cooking at camp.

 Another reason I like beach camping at the San Elijo campground so much is the fact that beach access is really easy.

 If you are on the far south end of the campground, you are even with the sand and have no stairs or ramps to deal with.
 A little further up, you have a short staircase with three flights of stairs.
+That easy access is especially nice for families with kids.
 As you go further north in the campground, the staircases get longer and longer.
 So if stairs are bothersome to you, you can strategize to get a campsite in the southern section of the campground and alleviate that issue.

 Are Dogs Allowed at the San Elijo State Beach campground?